devinkr/js-data-types/readme.md

 ### camelCase

-Javascript variables and function names are written using camel case syntax.
+JavaScript variables and function names are written using camel case syntax.
 That works
 - First letter of first word lowercase
 - First letter of remaining words uppercase
 - No spaces or punctuation between words